 There are a limited number of poultry disease insurance products and/or entities that can provide insurance.
+Other provincial poultry organizations have initiated work to build an insurance based product based on the previous BC model.
 The poultry boards and commission must analyze what is currently available and decide which mechanism if any will achieve the desired outcomes of mandatory disease insurance in the BC regulated poultry industry.
 The key questions to be addressed include:

-- What insurance mechanisms are currently available? - How applicable are they to achieving BC's desired outcomes for mandatory insurance? - Why a BC only approach is necessary? - Are there any residual legal implications/considerations that the boards and commission must take into consideration?
+- What insurance mechanisms are currently available? - How applicable are they to achieving BC's desired outcomes for mandatory insurance? - How would use or reliance on these affect the pricing and cost competitiveness of the BC poultry industry? - Is a BC only approach is necessary and why? - Are there any residual legal implications/considerations that the boards and commission must take into consideration?